Families of Coleoptera in Michigan

 18 Nemonychidae including those treated by some as Cimberidae.

-19 Ptiliidae including former Anobiidae.
+19 Ptinidae including former Anobiidae.

 20 Rhysodidae at times treated within Carabidae.